 2. Include an agenda (reject any meeting that doesn’t have an agenda)

 Reject any meeting that does not have an agenda.
-It’s not as hard as you would imagine to do this.
-The more people that do this, the more people will start to think about communicating the purpose and outline of the meeting.
+It’s not as hard as you would imagine.

-Use the following text to respond to any meeting with no agenda:
+I always use the following text to any meeting with no agenda:

 Trust me – the above text works.